www.scantips.com

 E is the illuminance (total luminous flux incident on a surface, per unit area)

-C is the incident-light meter calibration constant (typically 340 with dome)
+C is the incident-light meter calibration constant (typically 340 with a dome)

+The K or C Calibration Constants match the luminance to the sensor ISO sensitivity.
 The Calibration Constant specification is shown in all Sekonic meter manuals as K = 12.5 for reflected meters, or as C = 340 for incident meters with domes.
 Nikon and Canon camera reflected meters are also said to use K = 12.5.
+Some older meters (Minolta, Kenko, Pentax) used K = 14.
+See Wikipedia, light meter calibration.

 EV = log₂